A new therapeutic branch

 Tumors presenting a high number of neoantigens are exquisitely sensitive to T cell checkpoint therapy because they are more likely to be recognized as ‘foreign’.
 However, the vast majority of cancers have low neoantigen expression and, as such, are non-responsive to immunotherapy.
 To create the next step change in oncology therapy there is an absolute requirement for a new generation of therapies that address the tumor visibility problem.

 ERAP1 also plays a central role in other immunologically-driven diseases, particularly autoimmune disorders.
 We are leading pioneering research into the biological role of ERAP in autoimmunity, which is supported by compelling human genetic associations.
 Recently published research that strongly suggest that auto-antigens produced by ERAP1 are responsible for triggering the activation of cytotoxic T cells that drive various autoimmune diseases.
-This opens up a novel disease modifying therapeutic approach for autoimmune disorders by blocking the production of these pathogenic auto-antigens with targeted ERAP1 inhibition to prevent CD8 T cell activation and resultant tissue inflammation and damage.
+This opens up a novel disease modifying therapeutic approach for autoimmune disorders by blocking the production of these pathogenic auto-antigens with targeted ERAP1 inhibition to prevent CD8 T-cell activation and resultant tissue inflammation and damage.

 ERAP2